TheRebelOfBabylon/golearnbtc/blog.md

 ```
 And with that we've created our private key.
 Notice that we can't use standard go comparison operators between `big.Int` types.
 Instead, the `.Cmp()` method is provided.
 Also notice that no matter how many times we run this script, the private key doesn't change.
 They are deterministically derived, in this case from the phrase "btc is the future".
 This would not be a strong phrase for a private key.
 Most well built Bitcoin wallets generate a list of 12-24 words from 1024 possible choices which are then used to derive the private key.
 This is a very secure method of deriving a private key as each combination of 12-24 words are one in 12^1014 - 24^1024 possibilites (well not quite as there should not be any repeating words and the last worm is a checksum and not random).
 But this will suit our purposes just fine.

 Now to create the public key, we have to add the Generator point to itself private key number of times.
 But this isn't a simple multiplication as a point has an x and y value, the private key is just a large integer.
-It also isn't like multiplying a vector by a scalar, atleast that was my gut.
+It also isn't like multiplying a vector by a scalar.
 It wouldn't be much of a secret key if you could just divide the public key by the generator point and get a private key.
 So we now create a set of functions to perform this special operation.

 We define a point called `INF` which is meant to be like a point at infinity.
 In Python, this point is defined using the `None` type to which there is no equivalent in Go.
 I first tried defining `INF` as `new(Point)`.
 From what I read on instantiating a variable but not assigning it a value in Go, the variable automatically assumes a default value of `0` or `""` or `false`.
 I'm not sure if this is the case for `big.Int` and so I, instead, manually defined zero values for our `INF` point.
 ```